exercism/v3/docs/maintainers/faqs.md

 For example:

-> Actor model, Wikipedia.
+> [1] Actor model, Wikipedia.
 (2020). https://en.wikipedia.org/w/index.php?title=Actor_model&oldid=939106706 (accessed February 29, 2020).

+The [actor model reference documentation][actor_model-reference-documentation] shows how to add a citation to reference documentation.

 ### Generating citations

 To help generate these citations, [ZoteroBib][zoterobib] can be used.
 On that website, first set the citation style to "Science of Computer Programming" in the "Bibliography" section.
-Then, paste the URL you want to cite in the input field at the top of the page and click on the "Cite" button.
-The citation will for your URL will now appear.
-The final step is to convert the citation's numbering to markdown-style numbering (`"[1]"` becomes `"1."`), after which the citation can be added to the reference documentation.
+Then, paste the URL you want to cite in the input field at the top of the page, click on the "Cite" button and the citation will be generated for you.

 ## More questions?